Imisau/APM-Performance-Optimization-Conversion-Analytics/README.md

 # 📌 Conclusion
 This analysis demonstrates that APM performance across emerging markets is fundamentally strong, with customer trust already established at the authorization stage.
 The primary limitation to growth is not adoption or payment method viability, but execution efficiency after authorization.
-By focusing on post-authorization optimization, systemic flow improvements, and targeted market-level fixes, dLocal can unlock immediate revenue recovery while strengthening the scalability of its APM platform.
+By focusing on post-authorization optimization, systemic flow improvements, and targeted market-level fixes, you can unlock immediate revenue recovery while strengthening the scalability of its APM platform.
 This is the type of data-driven, execution-focused insight required to scale Alternative Payment Methods sustainably in emerging markets.

 Interact With Dataset [Here](https://github.com/Imisau/APM-Performance-Optimization-Conversion-Analytics/blob/main/APM_Performance_Optimization_Portfolio.xlsx)